10 Common Symptoms Women Should Never Ignore | NEED A PHYSIO

 Vision changes that occur suddenly can be signs of a stroke.
 They’re particularly alarming if they come with other warning symptoms of stroke, such as numbness on one side of the body, or difficulty speaking or finding the right words.
 More subtle variations on these symptoms could indicate a transient ischemic attack, commonly called a mini-stroke.
 Getting them checked out could prevent a larger stroke later, Baechler says.

-, a medical oncologist at the Susan F. Smith Center for Women's Cancers at the Dana-Farber Cancer Institute in Boston.“Look for anything new that persists, such as a mass, skin change, or rash that doesn’t go away in a day but sticks around,” Dr. Freedman says.
+“Look for anything new that persists, such as a mass, skin change, or rash that doesn’t go away in a day but sticks around,” Dr. Freedman says.
 Breast cancer can appear as an unusual redness of the skin that looks like an infection, swelling, lumps, bumps, or nodules.
 Other potential symptoms include nipple discharge that’s bloody (if it’s not bloody, it’s probably not of concern) and breasts that become unusually asymmetrical.

 3.Unexpected Irregular Bleeding